-These target incentives for fiscal year 2021 were the same as the fiscal year 2020 level for each NEO, except that the Compensation Committee, taking into consideration the compensation data for similar positions at the peer group companies, the Company's executive compensation philosophy, and internal pay equity considerations, set Mr. Powell's target incentive at 70% of his base salary when he joined the Company.
+These target incentives for fiscal year 2022 were the same as the fiscal year 2021 level for each NEO, except that the Compensation Committee, taking into consideration the compensation data for similar positions at the peer group companies, the Company's executive compensation philosophy, and internal pay equity considerations, raised Mr. Fulton's target incentive from 70% to 75% of his base salary.

-Under the Executive Bonus Plan, each executive's target annual cash incentive for fiscal year 2021 was scored in two parts.
+Under the Executive Bonus Plan, each executive's target annual cash incentive for fiscal year 2022 was scored in two parts.
 Fifty percent (50%) of the target annual cash incentive potential was based on the Company's attainment of a key financial goal for the fiscal year (the "Company Performance Portion") as set by the Compensation Committee.
 The remaining fifty percent (50%) of the executive's target annual cash incentive potential was based on the executive's individual performance for the fiscal year (the "Individual Performance Portion").
 The Compensation Committee believes that allocating 50% of the annual target incentive for the NEOs (other than the CEO) to the individual performance component provides it with the flexibility to incentivize and reward achievements that promote the long-term growth and success of the Company, and that the allocation between Company and individual performance creates an appropriate balance between achieving short-term (one year) financial objectives and longer term infrastructure and product expansion goals.